edia-toolbox/edia_rcas/Assets/RCAS/Samples~/ControllerExecuter/Readme.md

-RCAS (Remote-Control-And-Streaming) is a Unity framework intended to enable remote control of an application running on a remote mobile VR headset in addition to live-streaming the VR view.
+RCAS (Remote-Control-And-Streaming) is a Unity framework enabling remote control of an VR application on a HMD.

 # Samples